ElenHakobjanyan/Presentation_Maker/README.md

 		for console outputs the slides one by one by writing content of each + parameteres(scale, colores)

-## slide -- container of objects, whichever is with smaller idx would be in front of rhs, like layers
+## slide
-	set background color
+	-- container of objects, whichever is with smaller idx would be in front of those, which are after it, like layers set background color
 	maybe have template slides